top of page

 • Weather

-The ocean has 4 main basins.
+The ocean has four main basins.

 Atlantic, Pacific, Indian and Arctic Ocean

-4 main basins - all connected
+Four main basins - All connected

 Thermohaline Current